sagar1024/fintech-sphere/README.md

 ## Authors -

-This project was developed by Sagar Gurung as a part of MCA curriculum at CHRIST University, Bangalore.
+Developed by Sagar Gurung as a part of MCA curriculum at CHRIST University, Bangalore.